Anatomy of an Agentic GTM System

 Outbound, Content, ABM Ads.
 The default shape is three separate services — three teams running parallel campaigns, three retainers billed separately.

-Outbound, Content, and Ads are not three departments.
-They are three ways to land a message in front of the same account.
+They’re not three departments — they’re three ways to land one message in front of the same account.

 The accounts are the same.
 The narrative is the same.
 Only the vector changes.
 Whether you run one layer or all three, the unit of work is the account, not the channel.